A company car is a perk that helps recruit and retain great staff. For some, having a company vehicle is a vital part of their role.

 This is because you pay the allowance as part of your employee’s salary.

-It’s for this reason that you shouldn’t need to use a car allowance tax calculator, as many employers often request, as you just calculate the employee’s tax as normal.
+It’s for this reason that you shouldn’t need to use a car allowance tax calculator, as many employers often request, as you just calculate the employee’s tax as usual.

 However, if you provide a company car you may need further assistance.
 In this instance, you can use the government’s calculator, which you can find here.